irakrakow/python-tutorials_new/README.md

-##### This is a collection of Python tutorials from various sources (Harvard's CS50P course on Web Programming in Python, YouTube tutorials, my experiments, that I've gathered on my Python learning journey.
+##### This is a collection of Python tutorials from various sources that I've gathered on my Python learning journey.
 Hopefully, this can help other fellow learners.